Our driven review on the Mercedes-Benz B200 AMG LINE Sports Tourer

-The B-class has always been somewhat of a strange offering to the market from Merc, with the first generation being a bit of a sandwich box MPV in a world of SUV’s and hatchbacks.
+The B-class has always been somewhat of a strange offering to the market from Merc, with the first generation being a bit of a sandwich box MPV in a world of SUVs and hatchbacks.
 Understand even is South Africa where badge loyalty still exists, even in tough economic times, the Mercedes-Benz B-Class has always been the underdog to the smaller and more conventional hatch, even in its first iteration.
-Now with the new models and the new Merc ethos which is filled with MBUX based tech, line ups that are designed to drive home a more holistic vehicle which features that are lifted from more expensive models where does the updated B-Class fit in?
+Now with the new models and the new Merc ethos which is filled with MBUX based tech, line ups that are designed to drive home a more holistic vehicle which features that are lifted from more expensive models where does the updated B-Class fit?

-Diesel options are powered by the same 2.1Litre diesel from the Merc range, in two states of tune producing 110kW and 320Nm in the B200D and a healthy 140kW and 400Nms mated to an 8-Speed DCT gearbox.
-We sampled the B200 with the petrol 1.33Litre and the drive and overall dynamic feel of the car is very similar to the A-Class, given their similarities.
-The Engine pulls strong and is has a bit of turbo-lag when pulling off from stop streets and robots, but once in its stride with the low max torque availability does tend to hide this well enough for most.
-The Dynamic Select does change up the characteristics of the drive and when in Sport eliminates this issue all-together.
+Diesel options are powered by the same 2.1Litre diesel from the Merc range, in two states of tune producing 110kW and 320Nm in the B200D, and a healthy 140kW and 400Nms mated to an 8-Speed DCT gearbox.
+Having sampled the B200, 1.33Litre petrol we can conclude the drive and overall dynamic is very similar to the A-Class.
+The engine pulls strong, and it has a bit of turbo-lag when pulling off from stop streets and robots, but once in its stride with the low max torque availability does tend to hide this well enough for most.
+The Dynamic Select does change up the characteristics of the drive and when in Sport almost, eliminates this issue all-together.

-The optionally available Driver Assist packages with the Active brake assist, Lane Keep with Blind Sport Assist, Emergency Brake Assist systems are at this point understood to be very useful and often needed for South African roads and additional safety but sadly for us still options.
+The optionally available driver Assist packages with the Active brake assist, Lane Keep with Blind Sport Assist, Emergency Brake Assist systems are at this point understood to be very useful and often needed for South African roads and additional safety but sadly for us still options.